MR Linac

 Traditional radiation therapy involves one treatment plan, delivered over several treatments with daily conebeam CT imaging.
 With MRI guided radiation therapy, it is now possible to create daily treatment plans considering the anatomical changes highlighted by the MRI.
 This also eliminates any extra radiation exposure required for imaging, compared to conventional CT guided treatment.

 Enhanced soft tissue imaging combined with daily adaptive treatment planning takes modern radiation therapy to new heights.
 It allows for decreased margins and ultimately preserves more surrounding healthy tissue, reducing side effects experienced by patients.
-The increased image quality will create treatment pathways for patients in New Zealand where previously radiation may not have been an option.
+The increased image quality will create treatment pathways for patients in New Zealand where previously radiation may

 The MR Linac is most suitable for soft tissue cancers, particularly those in the abdomen and pelvis.
 To determine your suitability for radiation on the MR Linac, we will require a referral to one of our radiation oncologists from your GP or medical specialist.
 Please click the link below to learn more about the referral process.